 - 1. Rear brake light switch - 2.
 Rear brake light switch adjusting nut

 The rear brake light switch, which is activated by the brake pedal, is properly adjusted when the brake light comes on just before braking takes effect.
-If necessary, adjust the brake light switch as follows.
+If necessary, have a Yamaha dealer adjust the brake light switch.